Lexus LS: 2000–2003

 The third-generation Lexus LS 430 (UCF30) debuted at the North American International Auto Show in January 2000 as a 2001 model, introducing a new body design with a host of new interior and technological features.
-The interior design was inspired by luxury hotels (Imperial Hotel, Four Seasons Hotel, The Ritz-Carlton) and the seats were inspired by the first class seats of British Airways and Japan Airlines.

 It was the first US market Lexus with adaptive cruise control (called Dynamic Laser Cruise Control).
 It employed a lidar sensor and (unlike the laser ACC introduced in 1997 on the Celsior) was able to activate brakes for deceleration.
-However, because of laser technology limitations, it would deactivate in bad weather.

-The sedan was equipped with a new 4.3-liter 3UZ-FE engine generating 216 kW and 434 Nm of torque.
+The sedan was equipped with a new 4.3-litre 3UZ-FE engine generating 216 kW and 434 Nm of torque.
 The LS 430 was one of the first gasoline V8 vehicles to be certified as an Ultra Low Emissions Vehicle (ULEV).
 The standard suspension had been completely redesigned, with a double-wishbone setup at all four wheels; a tuned suspension was offered for the first time.
 A new torque-activated electronic control unit made throttle adjustments based on vehicle speed, engine revolutions per minute, and pedal position.
 The LS 430 sported a 0–100 km/h acceleration time of 6.7 seconds.
 Sales began in October 2000 in the United States.

 Heading into the planning of the LS 430, division executives concluded that the previous LS redesign had been too restrained in its approach.
 The LS 430 development team, led by chief engineer Yasushi Tanaka, accordingly opted for a more thorough exterior, interior, and technological redevelopment.
 The development of the LS 430 took four years.
 Selected from 16 different concept designs, the resulting vehicle of December 1997—when the final design (by Akihiro Nagaya) was approved—saw the sedan's dimensions increase in terms of wheelbase and height.
 The exterior featured a larger grille with rounded edges, quarter windows on the rear doors, and rounded trapezoidal headlamps.
 The body was also more aerodynamic than previous LS sedans (Cd 0.26; 0.25 with air suspension), and was the product of wind tunnel testing at facilities used for Shinkansen bullet train development.
 A 76 mm wheelbase stretch resulted in more interior volume and allowed the engine to be positioned further aft for better balance.
-Trunk space was increased by one-third due to repositioning of the fuel tank.
+Boot space was increased by one-third due to repositioning of the fuel tank.